jasonbot/weblog/content/weblog/understanding-async-programming-from-fundamentals.md

 ## `async` and `await`: Syntactic and semantic sugar on Promises

-As we discussed above, with an interpreted langauge we can easily implement in our runtime an implicit event loop and a forced "cooperative" mode that can pause code after a certain number of opcodes.
+As we discussed above, with an interpreted language we can easily implement in our runtime an implicit event loop and a forced "cooperative" mode that can pause code after a certain number of opcodes.

 Many languages (Python/Javascript/C#/etc) have introduced the `async` and `await` keywords, all semantically similar.
 Marking a function as `async` informs the interpreter/runtime that this function will span cooperative "subtasks" and need to be put into consideration for the event loop's scheduler.